Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

-Because environmental liability is strict, only limited defences are available to environmental offenders – namely, force majeure, causation of damages by a third party or by the damaged party itself.
+Because environmental liability is strict, only limited defences are available to environmental offenders – namely, if the damages are caused by force majeure or gross negligence by a third party or by the damaged party itself.

 In the case of general civil law liability, pursuant to the Code of Obligations, the offender may argue that it acted neither wilfully nor negligently.